TwinBee Yahho!

-TwinBee Yahho!: Fushigi no Kuni de Ōabare!! is a vertical-scrolling shoot-'em-up released by Konami as a coin-operated video game in 1995.
+TwinBee Yahho!: Fushigi no Kuni de Ōabare!! is a 1995 vertically scrolling shooter video game developed and published by Konami for arcades.
 It is the third and final game in the TwinBee series released for the arcades.
 During the same year as its arcade release, the game was released for the PlayStation and Sega Saturn in a two-in-one compilation with its predecessor, Detana!!
 TwinBee, titled Detana TwinBee Yahho!
 Deluxe Pack.
 It was later included in the PlayStation Portable compilation TwinBee Portable, released in 2007.
 Like most games in the TwinBee series, it was released exclusively in Japan.
-An international version was produced with the title Magical TwinBee, but it was never released.
+An international version was produced with the title Magical TwinBee, but was never released.
 Although the voices were still in Japanese with no English subtitles, the other text in the game was translated into English.
 There would not be another shoot'em up game until the release of Line GoGo!
 TwinBee for iPhone OS and Android on 2013 in Japan.

 Gameplay

 TwinBee Yahho! differs from Detana!!
 TwinBee in that the player can adjust their playing style before starting the game to suit their preference.
 The player begins by choosing between three difficulty settings: Practice, Normal, and Special.
 Practice course is the game's easiest setting and lasts only three stages, whereas the Special course is the hardest setting and is recommended to expert players.
 The player will then select between four different "charged shots" (ため撃ち, tame uchi).
 The regular Charge Shot from Detana!
 TwinBee is selectable, along with a Charge Punch, a Charge Split (which will cause the player's ship to shoot duplicates of itself), and a Charge Explosion that fires at eight directions at the same time.
 The player will then choose between two control styles: one which fires the gun with one button and drops bombs with the second, while the other style shoots and drops bomb at the same time with a single button (either button can be used).

-Like in previous TwinBee games, there are two kinds of power-ups: bell power-ups obtained from the sky and land power-ups that can be retrieved from destroy ground enemies.
+Like in previous Twinbee games, there are two kinds of power-ups: bell power-ups obtained from the sky and land power-ups that can be retrieved from destroy ground enemies.
 The bells can be changed to up to six colors this time (yellow, blue, white, green, red, and pink), each with a unique attribute.
 GwinBee returns as well as a power-up item, along with the "twin attacks" that can be performed with GwinBee or another player.
 Michael from the Parodius games also appears as a power-up.